billhails/RHAC-Rounds/wp-content/plugins/rhac-scorecards/README.md

 of the relevant badge on the scorecard and updates it if it calculates that it is wrong.

-For efficiency's sake the acceumulator leaves do not directly update rows in the database.
+For efficiency's sake the accumulator leaves do not directly update rows in the database.
 Rather they collect "recommendations" for changes to scorecards, and they are allowed to change their minds (a current club record becoming an old club record is an obvious case).
 When all of the scorecards are processed, the recommendations are collected into a set of updates keyed on scorecard id, and those updates are run afterwards.
+Only the scorecards that must change are updated, and any one scorecard is updated at most once.

 For example one such update might be